The Lairig Club: Death of Graeme Cooper and Richard Hardy

 On 19 November 2006, Richard Hardy, 18, and Graeme Cooper, 23, tragically lost their lives whilst they were returning from a climb in the Coire an t-Sneachda area.
 They were part of a group of 10 other mountaineers from the Lairig who went away that weekend on a trip to the Cairngorms.
 Hardy and Cooper, left their group to climb a winter route by themselves, but the weather quickly deteriorated with winds of up to 120 mph and temperatures of -20C.
 The other group returned to the carpark at 8.30pm and went back to their accommodation, but the pair had not returned or responded to their mobile phones so the action was taken to call the emergency services at 10.30pm.
 The pair were found buried in snow the following day, approximately 10 minutes walk from the Cairngorm Ski Area car park and airlifted to the nearby Raigmore Hospital in Inverness.
 Neither could be saved, Hardy was found "frozen, unresponsive and unrousable".
 Their death was put down to lack of experience and preparedness.

 A 1-minute silence was held throughout the University of Aberdeen in their honour.
 An annual running race around Loch Muick is organised by the club to honour their memory and to help raise money for local mountain rescue trusts.

-Committee Structure
+Committee

 Membership of the club is open to all students who are members of the University of Aberdeen Sports Council.
 The club is run by a committee of senior members who are elected at the annual general meeting and serve for one academic year.
-Positions on the committee are as follows: